Do you want to ramp up your marketing with visual content? Not sure where to start? Which tools to use?

 …attract more traffic to your blog or social media platforms.

-Last year we had users who were not on Instagram much, venturing over to double tap on an image, participants sharing each other’s images and posts.
+We have had participants who were previously not on Instagram much, venturing over to double tap on an image, and using Instagram more consistently…. and prticipants sharing each other's images and posts.

 When asked to quote themselves, participants found some innovative ways to do it, producing some awesome shareable images for their industry.
 Here is a great example from Amanda from Cooker and a Looker, her blog with a food theme.